ainblockchain/ain-js/README.md

 ```

 ## Test How-To
+For testing, you need a blockchain node cluster running locally.
 1. Clone AIN Blockchain and install
 ```
 git clone git@github.com:ainblockchain/ain-blockchain.git
+cd ain-blockchain
 yarn install
 ```

 2. Start blockchain locally
 ```
+cd ain-blockchain
 bash start_local_blockchain.sh
 ```
 * Note that the node 2 of the blockchain needs to be started with ENABLE_EVENT_HANDLER=true env variable for the event manager test cases.

 3. Run tests
 ```